APEX-SQL: Talking to the data via Agentic Exploration for Text-to-SQL: Related Work

 \paragraph{Pre-processed Schema Augmentation.} To bridge the gap between abstract schema definitions and concrete data values, recent research has introduced pre-processing pipelines to enrich schema representations.
 Approaches such as AskData~\cite{shkapenyuk2025automatic} leverage data profiling and query log analysis to statically augment schemas with value distributions and historical join paths prior to inference.
 Similarly, TA-SQL~\cite{qu2024before} employs LLMs to generate detailed natural-language descriptions for each database field.
+More broadly, knowledge-enhanced retrieval methods~\cite{sun2025kerag, sun2026cacherag} have explored augmenting language models with structured external knowledge to improve question answering accuracy.
 While these methods provide richer context, they rely on ``pre-computed'' knowledge that is static and often misaligned with the specific reasoning trajectory of a novel query. \textit{Despite offering additional context, these static augmentation strategies incur substantial token overhead and introduce irrelevant noise.
 By decoupling context retrieval from the evolving reasoning demands of complex queries, they fail to provide the targeted, dynamic verification necessary for accurate problem-solving.}

 \paragraph{Agentic Exploration.} Contemporaneous literature have begun to adopt agentic workflows for database interaction.
 For instance, DSR-SQL~\cite{hao2025text} utilizes a dual-state mechanism to manage context updates, while AutoLink~\cite{wang2025autolink} focuses on iterative schema exploration to resolve linking issues in massive databases.
 Furthermore, ReFoRCE~\cite{deng2025reforce} introduces a column exploration mechanism to verify data values before generation.
 Although these methods mark a paradigm shift towards active problem-solving, they often treat schema linking and value verification as isolated sub-tasks or rely on unguided exploration, leading to computational inefficiency. \textit{Crucially, existing agentic frameworks lack a unified mechanism to discipline the exploration process.
 Consequently, they often suffer from inefficient, random probing trajectories that fail to systematically bridge the gap between abstract logical planning and concrete data-level constraints through a coherent hypothesis-verification loop.}